Xim-ya/bounce_tapper/README.md

 # Usage

 1. It's incredibly simple.
-Just wrap the widget you want to apply the Shrink / Grow touch interaction to with ZoomTapper.
+Just wrap the widget you want to apply the Shrink/Grow touch interaction to with ZoomTapper.

 ```dart
 ZoomTapper(